Epiphone: History

-Epiphone began in 1873, in Smyrna, Ottoman Empire (now İzmir, Turkey), where Greek founder Anastasios Stathopoulos made his own fiddles and lutes (oud, laouto).
+Epiphone began in 1873, in Smyrna, Ottoman Empire (now İzmir, Turkey), where Greek founder Anastasios Stathopoulos made his own fiddles and lutes (specifically, the oud and the laouto).
 Stathopoulos moved to the United States in 1903 and continued to make his original instruments, as well as mandolins, from a factory at 35-37 36th Street in Long Island City, Queens, New York.
 Anastasios died in 1915, and his son, Epaminondas ("Epi"), took over.

 After two years, the company became known as "The House of Stathopoulo".
 Just after the end of World War I, the company started to make banjos.
 The company produced its recording line of banjos in 1924 and, four years later, took on the name of the "Epiphone Banjo Company".
-It produced its first guitars in 1928.
+It produced its first guitars (the "Epiphone Recording" models) in 1928.
+In 1931 the company commenced production of its "Masterbilt" range of archtop guitars which became very popular and competed successfully with the equivalent range produced at the time by Gibson, its main rival in the archtop market.
 After Epi died in 1943, control of the company went to his brothers, Orphie and Frixo.
-In 1951, a four-month-long strike precipitated a relocation of Epiphone from New York City to Philadelphia.
+In 1951, a four-month-long strike caused a relocation of the company from New York City to Philadelphia.
+A number of Epiphone employees decided to remain in New York rather than relocate to Philadelphia, and spearheaded by George Mann, former Epiphone Vice President and Secretary, formed the nucleus of the new Guild Guitar Company, whose early archtop guitar designs owed a lot to Epiphone.

+In 1957 the company was acquired by Gibson parent company CMI, who merged Epiphone operations with Gibson.
+Between 1957 and 1969, the Gibson-owned production of Epiphone instruments took a parallel path to those marketed under the Gibson brand, with many equivalents between the two lines but also some instruments unique to the Epiphone range.
+The marketing strategy used was that since the number of Gibson dealerships was limited by design, equivalent quality instruments under the Epiphone label could be offered for sale through other dealerships thus in principle increasing market share overall.
+This arrangement lasted until 1969 at which point Gibson decided to cease production of the high grade, U.S.A.-made Epiphone instruments in favour of a cheaper range of lower grade instruments still bearing the Epiphone label, but now sourced in Japan.

-In 1957 the company was acquired by Gibson.
-Since then, the brand has been used for a number of different guitars, some manufactured by Gibson itself in its own factories, and some manufactured by other companies such as Matsumoku under contract to Gibson and marketed under the Epiphone brand.
+By the late 1970s, Epiphone production began moving to Korea, and by the mid-1980s, all Epiphones were Korean-built.
+Beginning in 1997, Epiphone moved its production to China and Indonesia.
+Since merging with Gibson, the brand has been used for a number of different guitars, some manufactured by Gibson itself in its own factories, and some manufactured by other companies such as Matsumoku under contract to Gibson and marketed under the Epiphone brand.